francisphn/fergus-technical/README.md

 7. In `Services/JobsSevices.ts`, replace the `basicUrl` with your deployed/development URL.
 7. Run `npm start` or deploy your frontend.

+## Deploy without setting up
+Please contact me at hph44@uclive.ac.nz and I will give you access to a private version of this repository.
+There I have set up everything including Firebase and you will only need to run or deploy.

 ## Good things about Tradify

 1. It is a full-featured full stack app complete with both the frontend and the backend.